KenanBek/nextjs-app-template/components/README.md

 # Components

-Components are the building blocks of the application.
-They are designed to be used in a variety of projects.
+This directory contains all the components used in the project.

 Components are divided into two categories:

-- [Generic](./generic/README.md): Generic components are components that are not specific to a particular project.
-They are designed to be used in a variety of projects.
+- [Generic](./generic/README.md): independent components that can be used in any project and in other project components.
-- [Project](./project/README.md): Project components are components that are specific to a particular project.
-They are designed to be used in a variety of projects.
+- [Project](./project/README.md): components that use data from project's configuration.